 Six days does not sound like much.
 By day six, a founder who announced a round is already fielding dozens of investor inquiries.
 The inbox fills quickly after any public announcement.

 The ai funding data delay problem compounds at scale.
-A fund screening 500 deals per year cannot recover first-touch advantage on rounds where its primary database runs days behind faster alternatives.
+A fund screening 500 deals per year cannot recover first-touch advantage on rounds where its primary repository runs days behind faster alternatives.
 Over a year, even a conservative estimate suggests dozens of missed first-mover opportunities.

 Data Freshness Comparison: PitchBook Data Freshness, Bot Memo, and Crunchbase

-When evaluating startup database update frequency across platforms, pitchbook data freshness, Crunchbase’s speed, and Bot Memo’s quality-first approach each serve different use cases.
+When evaluating startup repository update frequency across platforms, pitchbook data freshness, Crunchbase’s speed, and Bot Memo’s quality-first approach each serve different use cases.
 The following comparison uses publicly documented update schedules, vendor claims, and independent observations.

 | Metric | Bot Memo | Crunchbase | PitchBook | Dealroom | Tracxn |